meyoustu/aunitc/readme.md

 # aunitc
-Android framework that provides unit conversion.
+Android framework that provides unit conversion
 ******
 ******
 ## To get a Git project into your build: